Police: Fair Lawn Officer Nabs Armed Ex-Con Who Threatened To Shoot Up Saddle Brook Pizzeria

 An ex-con nabbed by a Fair Lawn police officer after threatening to shoot up a Saddle Brook pizzeria was carrying a loaded gun, authorities said.

-Abner Morillo and a female companion entered Gaby’s Pizza & Grill on Midland Avenue around 9:30 p.m.
+Abner Morillo of Paterson and a female companion entered Gaby’s Pizza & Grill on Midland Avenue around 9:30 p.m.
 Tuesday, Saddle Brook Police Chief Robert Kugler said.

 The two got into some kind of dispute, after which the woman left and Morillo called a cab, Kugler said.